G-suit: Cotton Aerodynamic Anti-G Flying Suit

-'Berger' Gradient Pressure Suit
+'Berger' gradient pressure suit

-In the United States, physiologists Drs.
-Earl H. Wood, Edward Baldes, Charles Code and Edward H. Lambert, working in a top secret research lab at the Mayo Clinic, helped to define the specific physiologic effects causing blackout and unconsciousness during high G forces.
-Based upon their new understanding of the physiologic effects of high G-forces, they developed a more practical g-suit derived from the work of Cotton and Franks.
+In the United States, physiologists Earl H. Wood, Edward Baldes, Charles Code and Edward H. Lambert, working in a top-secret research lab at the Mayo Clinic, helped to define the specific physiologic effects causing blackout and unconsciousness during high g forces.
+Based upon their new understanding of the physiologic effects of high g-forces, they developed a more practical g-suit derived from the work of Cotton and Franks.
 This suit used inflation like the Cotton suit.
-While Professor Cotton's design was intriguing, he was more focused on center of gravity than on blood flow.
+While Cotton's design was intriguing, he was more focused on the center of gravity than on blood flow.
 This latter point was the key to making a practical anti-g suit that could be worn in combat.

-This suit was worn by US pilots towards the end of the World War II.
+This suit was worn by US pilots towards the end of World War II.